-Consistent with our commitment to demonstrate the highest ethical behavior possible in our business conduct with our customers, competitors, suppliers, and governmental agencies, and to operate with integrity and in compliance with all applicable laws, as part of the B. Braun of America group of companies in the U.S., Aesculap, Inc., Aesculap Implant Systems, LLC, and Aesculap Biologics, LLC, B. Braun Medical Inc., B. Braun Interventional Systems, and Central Admixture Pharmacy Systems, Inc. (collectively “Company”) have established a comprehensive compliance program in accordance with the guidelines published by the Office of Inspector General, U.S. Department of Health and Human Services (the “OIG Guidance”).
+Consistent with our commitment to demonstrate the highest ethical behavior possible in our business conduct with our customers, competitors, suppliers, and governmental agencies, and to operate with integrity and in compliance with all applicable laws, as part of the B. Braun of America group of companies in the U.S., Aesculap, Inc., Aesculap Implant Systems LLC, Aesculap Biologics, LLC, B. Braun Medical Inc., B. Braun Interventional Systems, and Central Admixture Pharmacy Systems, Inc. (collectively “Company”) have established a comprehensive compliance program in accordance with the guidelines published by the Office of Inspector General, U.S. Department of Health and Human Services (the “OIG Guidance”).
 Our Compliance Program, established by our Board of Directors, is one of the key components of our commitment to the highest standards of corporate conduct.

 The purpose of our Compliance Program is to prevent and detect violations of law or company policy.
 As the OIG Guidance recognizes, however, the implementation of such a program cannot guarantee that improper employee conduct will be entirely eliminated.
-Nonetheless, it is Aesculap’s expectation that employees will comply with our Code of Business Conduct, and the policies established in support thereof.
-In the event that Aesculap becomes aware of violations of law or company policy, we will investigate the matter and, where appropriate, take disciplinary action and implement corrective measures to prevent future violations.
+Nonetheless, it is the Company’s expectation that employees will comply with our Code of Business Conduct, and the policies established in support thereof.
+If the Company becomes aware of violations of law or company policy, we will investigate the matter and, where appropriate, take disciplinary action and implement corrective measures to prevent future violations.
 Anyone can report a compliance concern to us using our Confidential Helpline.
 If you want to report a compliance concern on an anonymous basis, you can email our Helpline at www.bbraunusa.ethicspoint.com or call our toll free number at 1-800-300-1863.
 We use an independent compliance vendor to receive all reported concerns and transfer the information to our Ethics & Compliance department.
 In addition to our Helpline, you may also contact our Ethics & Compliance department directly at CorporateCompliance@bbraunusa.com.

 Moreover, this is a description of our Compliance Program.
 A Compliance Program is dynamic, involving not only multiple policies, procedures, and programmatic activities, but also the commitment of senior management, and the support of all employees, vendors, and agents to make the program effective.
-Our policies have taken into consideration the nature of our business as a medical device manufacturer, and are consistent with the voluntary AdvaMed Code of Ethics on Interactions with Healthcare Professionals, adopted by the Advanced Medical Technology Association (the “AdvaMed Code”) and the voluntary PhRMA Code on Interactions with Healthcare Professionals, adopted by the Pharmaceutical Research and Manufacturers of America (the “PhRMA Code”), where applicable.
+Our policies have taken into consideration the nature of our business as a medical device and pharmaceuticals manufacturer and are consistent with the voluntary AdvaMed Code of Ethics on Interactions with Healthcare Professionals, adopted by the Advanced Medical Technology Association (the “AdvaMed Code”) and the voluntary PhRMA Code on Interactions with Healthcare Professionals, adopted by the Pharmaceutical Research and Manufacturers of America (the “PhRMA Code”), where applicable.

 We regularly review and enhance our Compliance Program and policies and procedures to meet our evolving compliance needs.
-If you would like to receive a copy of our Compliance Program, please call toll-free 800-258-1946.
+If you would like to receive a copy of our Compliance Program, please contact us at CorporateCompliance@bbraunusa.com.